LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

 Do Insurance Companies Take Psychological Injuries Seriously?

 Insurance companies typically take psychological injuries seriously.
 However, they will likely try to reduce the amount of compensation you receive.
 This is why it is important to have a qualified lawyer representing you.
-They will negotiate on your behalf and make sure you get the best possible outcome.
+They will negotiate on your behalf and ensure you get the best possible outcome.

 How Long Do I Have to Sue For Emotional Distress After an Accident?

 The length of time you have to sue for emotional distress after an accident will vary depending on the state in which you live.
-In Virginia, the statute of limitations for personal injury cases is two years.
+Virginia’s statute of limitations for personal injury cases is two years.

 Talk to a Personal Injury Attorney at The Virginia Trial Firm Today